Home > Our Color Belt System.

-Completing this and all prior belt levels is the equivalent to acchieving the European C1 advanced level.
+Completing this and all prior belt levels is the equivalent to achieving the European C1 advanced level.

 Can speak using phrases such as Dudo que el haya comido (I doubt that he had eaten), Dudé que el hubiera comido (I doubted that we had eaten) and Si el hubiera..., yo habría comido...
 (If he had...,I would have eaten....) along other phrases from prior levels."

-If you have already completed or are about to complete the Black Belt level, please keep in mind that you can continue taking more classes with an open program by which you and your tutor decide on what to focus your attention, whether it is on:
+If you have already completed or are about to complete the Black Belt level, or if you already speak the language very well, please keep in mind that you can continue taking more classes with an open program by which you and your one-on-one native Spanish tutor decide on what to focus your attention, whether it is on:

 Ascending through the belts requires accumulating Spanish tutoring session time to hone your skills.
 Purple Belt, for example, requires the successful completion of 16 hours.
 So will any other level.